The Color Vowel Approach is a language teaching method that harnesses visual, kinesthetic, logical, and musical learning strategies.

 For example, GREEN is the high front vowel /iy/, as found in the words “tree” and “teacher”.
 Similarly, BLUE represents the high back vowel /uw/, as found in the words “clue” and “student.”
 In this way, each color word serves both as a key word and a visual cue for a specific stressed vowel sound.
 Explore our audio-interactive Color Vowel™ Chart to hear each sound.

-Instead of using phonetic symbols to represent vowel sounds, we refer to the ‘color’ of the vowel sound in question.
+Instead of using phonetic symbols to represent vowel sounds, we refer to the ‘color’ of the stressed vowel sound in a word or phrase.

 Every vowel sound is clearly and simply represented by a color key word phrase (GREEN TEA /iy/, BLUE MOON /uw/) which is easy to remember and is intuitive for all age groups and levels.